 Lunar New Year (or Chinese New Year as it is known to be referred to) is the New Year according to the moon’s activity and is run on a 12-year cycle.
 It is largely celebrated in Asian countries and is a global celebration.
 Each year is allocated an animal zodiac that lasts for almost 12 months based on the lunar cycle.
 This cycle is different to the universal zodiac signs, which are based on star constellations and a person's birth date.

-5 February 2019 marks the 1,717th year of the traditional Chinese lunisolar calendar and welcomes the Year of the Pig.
+25 January 2020 marks the 1,718th year of the traditional Chinese lunisolar calendar and welcomes the Year of the Rat.
 So, what does this mean exactly?

 You may be accustomed to the Western concepts of a New Year – similarly, the Lunar New Year is immersed in traditions and the concept of unity.
 Traditionally, you’d share a meal with family and friends and an exchange of gifts in reflection of the year that’s passed and celebration of the one ahead.
 Red pockets containing gold coins are gifted as they hold strong symbolism of wealth, happiness and prosperity in Chinese culture.
 Red is also used as the primary colour of decorations.

 These days, the holiday is often celebrated with the digitalised red envelopes exchanged over WeChat – transferring money to your bank account in real-time.

 Why do we celebrate Lunar New Year at BNE?
 Why wouldn't you want to celebrate the New Year twice?
 As a bonus, the Lunar New Year lasts for 15 days – which is even better!
 Additionally, as a major gateway for Travellers from all around the world visiting family in Brisbane, we support the celebration of multi-cultural traditions throughout our terminals and city.